dansiegel/Prism.Plugin.Popups/ReadMe.md

 }
 ```

 It's worth noting that there is a generic overload for the registration method that accepts any type that inherits from `PopupPageNavigationServiceBase` in the event that you have custom logic you need to execute in the NavigationService.
+The `RegisterPopupNavigationService` method will also register `IPopupNavigation` if it has not yet been registered.

 ### Version 1.X